metaforx/djangocms-rest/README.md

 devices, using any technology stack.
 By separating content management from content presentation, a Headless CMS offers greater flexibility and scalability in delivering content.

+Used with `drf-spectacular`, djangocms-rest generates complete OpenAPI schemas for both DRF endpoints and Django CMS content plugins.
+This allows seamless, typed integration with TypeScript-friendly frameworks.

 ## What are the main benefits of running a CMS in headless mode?

-Running a CMS in headless mode offers several benefits, including greater flexibility in delivering content to multiple platforms and devices through APIs, enabling consistent and efficient multi-channel experiences.
-It enhances performance and scalability by allowing frontend and backend development to progress independently using the best-suited technologies.
-Additionally, it streamlines content management, making it easier to update and maintain content across various applications without needing to alter the underlying infrastructure.
+Running a CMS in headless mode offers several advantages, particularly for projects that require flexibility, scalability, and multi-platform content delivery:

+**Benefits of running Django CMS in headless mode:**

+- Flexible content delivery to multiple platforms and devices via APIs, enabling consistent multi-channel experiences.
+- Independent development of frontend and backend using best-suited technologies, improving scalability and team efficiency.
+- Improved performance through optimized frontend rendering and decoupled architecture.
+- Streamlined content management, allowing editors to update content across applications without touching the infrastructure.
+- Easier integration with modern frameworks (e.g., React, Nuxt, Next.js) and third-party services.

+## Are there any drawbacks to using Django CMS in headless mode?

+First, consider whether the benefits of a headless system outweigh the cost of running two separate tech stacks for frontend and backend.
+For larger projects or when working in teams, having a separation of concerns across different domains can be a significant advantage.
+However, for smaller projects, this is often not the case.

+**Limitations and considerations in headless mode:**

+- Inline editing and content preview are currently only available in a structured view.
+(Solutions are currently being evaluated).
+- API-Caching has yet to be addressed properly and should be handled in the frontend app for the time being.
+- Not all features of a standard Django CMS are available through the API (eg. templates and tags).
+- The API focuses on fetching plugin content and page structure as JSON data.
+- Website rendering is entirely decoupled and must be implemented in the frontend framework.

 ## Are there js packages for drop-in support of frontend editing in the javascript framework of my choice?